ishgirwan/faqs_pytorch_scholarship/Lab.md

 ```
 Now you can just connect your drive and start training further if you wish.

-**Q14: In case we want to see the feedback from the evaluation of the project , will be a problem if we upload the project to get feedback from the evaluator/ mentor?**
+**Q14: In case we want to see the feedback from the evaluation of the project, will it be a problem if we upload the project to get feedback from the evaluator/mentor?**
-- You are welcome to receive feedback from your classmates and Alumni Volunteers.
-Mentors per say are only available in the full ND program.
+- You are welcome to receive feedback from your classmates and alumni volunteers.
+Mentors _per se_ are only available in the full ND program.
 Nonetheless, our alumni volunteers have the skills to help to out, so don't hesistate.

 **Q15: Is there a public leaderboard where I can compare my final score?**

-There is no official leaderboard but some students have create a [public spreadsheet](https://docs.google.com/spreadsheets/d/1eVqdzQtS4xJDO-nZB8E3PvhpSgYML5dR7Mdh5CCtt-E/edit?usp=sharing) where students can enter their scores and comapre model architectures and validation scores.
+- There is no official leaderboard but some students have created a [public spreadsheet](https://docs.google.com/spreadsheets/d/1eVqdzQtS4xJDO-nZB8E3PvhpSgYML5dR7Mdh5CCtt-E/edit?usp=sharing) where students can enter their scores and comapre model architectures and validation scores.